-As on 31st March, 2023 the Company pursuant to the requirement of the provisions of Section 177 of the Act read with the Regulation 18 of the Listing Regulations has in place Audit Committee comprising of 4 (Four) members.
-The Committee is chaired by Mr. Ajay Kumar Chakraborty (DIN:00133604), Independent Director, Ms. Gargi Singh (DIN: 08458152), Independent Director, Mr. Siddhartha Shankar Roy (DIN: 08458092), Independent Director and Mr. Sushil Kumar Agrawal (DIN: 00091793), Managing Director are the other Members.
-Mr. Rajendra Kumar Lodhi, Chief Executive Officer and Mr. Mahendra Kumar Bang, Chief Financial Officer is a permanent invitee to the Meeting.
+As on 31st March, 2024 the Company pursuant to the requirement of the provisions of Section 177 of the Act read with the Regulation 18 of the Listing Regulations has in place Audit Committee comprising of 4 (Four) members.
+The Committee is chaired by Mr. Siddhartha Shankar Roy(DIN:08458092), Independent Director.
+Ms. Gargi Singh (DIN: 08458152), Independent Director, Mr. Siddhartha Sengupta (DIN : 10165139), Independent Director and Mr. Sushil Kumar Agrawal (DIN: 00091793), Managing Director are the other Members.
+Mr. Mahendra Kumar Bang, Chief Financial Officer is a permanent invitee to the Meeting.
 Mrs. Shruti Agarwal, the Company Secretary acts as a Secretary to the Committee.

 Due to resignation of Mr. Ajay Kumar Chakraborty w.e.f.
-30th May, 2023 the committee was reconstituted and accordingly, Mr. Siddhartha Shankar Roy was elected as Chairman to the Committee and Mr. Siddhartha Sengupta (DIN: 10165139) was inducted as member to the Committee.
+30th May, 2023 the composition of the Committee was reconstituted and accordingly Mr. Siddhartha Shankar Roy was elected as Chairman to the Committee and Mr. Siddhartha Sengupta (DIN : 10165139) was inducted as member to the Committee.